meilisearch/strapi-plugin-meilisearch/README.md

 We want to create a Plugin that provides automatic actions and an interface on the strapi dashboard that helps the user start with MeiliSearch.
 The User should be able to create or remove new collections from MeiliSearch.

-In the background, the plugin should re-index the documents that have been changed in the collections.
+In the background, the plugin should re-index the documents that have been changed in the collections.<br>
-For exemple, If I change the name of the restaurant `Tonio` with `Tony` in a strapi collection, an update should automaticly be done to update it aswell on MeiliSearch.
+For example, If I change the name of the restaurant `Tonio` with `Tony` in a Strapi collection, an update should automatically be done to update it as well on MeiliSearch.

 No additional routes should be created on strapi for the front end users as they will be using the MeiliSearch API to search and not Strapi (unless we want to make this possible?).